bstellato/optimization-docker/README.md

 ### Install docker

 - Install docker Desktop from [here](https://docs.docker.com/get-docker/)
-- Sign-into Docker Desktop (you can use your github profile)

 ### Pull image from dockerhub
 To pull the image from [dockerhub](https://hub.docker.com/r/bstellato/optimization-docker) run